iterative/cml.dev/content/docs/start/bitbucket.md

    git clone https://bitbucket.org/<your-username>/example-cml
    ```

-2. To create a CML workflow, copy the following into a new file,
+2. To create a CML workflow, copy the following into a new file on your main branch,
    `bitbucket-pipelines.yml`:

    ```yaml